 Responsibility of the nominating member of staff (the 'academic champion') and host School

 The academic champion nominating the Visiting Professor will be responsible for management of the visit throughout the duration of the award.
 Following the approval of the application he or she will:

-- Ensure that the School Office are informed of start and end dates for the visit so that the appointment can be set up on the system and a staff card can be ready for the VP when he/she arrives.
+- Ensure that HR and the School Office are informed of start and end dates for the visit so that the appointment can be set up on the system and a staff card can be ready for the VP when he/she arrives

 - Ensure that final reports are written and sent to the committee secretary following the agreed template and within four weeks of the completion of the visit.
-For examples of previous reports please contact Laura Dobson.
+For examples of previous reports please contact Jared Ruff

 - Provide periodic updates to the Simon and Hallsworth committees on any long term strategic and collaborative research agendas that may have arisen as a direct and/or indirect result of the visit